farisachugthai/dynamic_ipython/docs/source/ipython_keybindings.rst

 Adding custom key bindings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-The first time it's mentioned is in the :doc:`prompt_toolkit.asking_for_input`
+The first time it's mentioned is in the asking_for_input document.:
-document.:

     By default, every prompt already has a set of key bindings which implements
     the usual Vi or Emacs behaviour.